-- In the Layers panel, click on the Pop-Out layer to activate it. - Press the letter X to switch the Foreground Color Chip to white. - Get the Brush tool. - In the Tool Options, open the Brush Picker, open the General Brushes, and choose the Hard Round brush.
-If you don't see the General Brushes, open the flyout menu and choose Append Default Brushes.
-Set the Size to 150px and the Hardness to 100%.
-In the Tool Options, set the Opacity to 100%, the Flow to 100%, and the Smoothing to 100%.
-Click on the Brush Settings icon to toggle open the Brush Settings panel.
-In the Brush Settings panel, set the Spacing to 1%.
-Uncheck all Brush Tip Shape settings except for Smoothing.
-In the Tool Options, click on the Brush Settings icon to toggle it closed.
+• In the Layers panel, click on the Pop-Out layer to activate it.

-- On the document, click and drag to trace a white outline behind the main type letters.
+- Press the letter X to switch the Foreground Color Chip to white. - · Get the Brush tool. - In the Tool Options, open the Brush Picker, open the dropdown menu, and choose Default Brushes.
+Choose a Hard Round brush.
+Set the Size to 150, the Opacity to 100% and the Mode to Normal.
+Click on Brush Settings.
+Set the Fade to 0, the Hue Jitter to 0, the Scatter to 0, the Spacing to 1%, the Hardness to 100%, and the Roundness to 100%. - On the document, click and drag to trace a white outline behind the main type letters.
 There is no wrong way to do this.
 Just make sure to fill all empty spaces with white. - If you want, click once with the brush in spots where you want to add a bubble look.